programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Now, let's find the same three sentences which we used with NLTK and spaCy above.
 Like spaCy, Stanza converts its processed text to tokens that behave differently from strings.

 First, let's add the sentence tokens to a list, converting them to strings.
-This makes it easier for us to look at specific sentences by their indices.
+This makes it easier for us to find specific sentences by their indices.
 Stanza tokenizes the sentences in the text differently, so we had to change our index for the French sentence from 13 to 12 to make sure our variables stayed the same.

 ```python
 # creating an empty list to append our sentences to